Matson: a pioneer in refrigerated cargo

 Click here for our Atmosphere Modification Service Provider.

-Matson offers 24-foot and 40-foot high-cube refrigerated containers to service the needs of our customers shipping to and from Hawaii.
+Matson offers 40-foot high-cube refrigerated containers to service the needs of our customers shipping to and from Hawaii.
 The equipment is capable of handling chilled and frozen cargo across the Pacific to protect the integrity and quality of the goods.
 For Saipan and Micronesia 20-foot standard and 40-foot high-cube units are available.
 Please note there is no 20-foot refrigerated equipment to Guam and Rota.

 Temperature Controlled Containers – Refrigerated